-Transpersonal Psychology Counselling- 2 yr Curriculum & Syllabus
+Transpersonal Psychology Counselling - 2 years Curriculum & Syllabus

 TP Counselling Curriculum Overview

-Structured over 24 'Live' weekend experiences, and 88 weekly online segments over two years of study, students will build knowledge & resilience becoming not only a powerful TP psychology coach but with further skill, depth and maturity, a more seasoned and experienced transpersonal psychology counsellor.
-Below are curriculum learning pillars of the program, which facilitate a students transformation:
+Structured over 24 live and 83 weekly online sessions over two years, students build knowledge and resilience, becoming not only powerful TP psychology coaches but, with further skill & maturity, as experienced transpersonal psychology counsellors.
+Below are the curriculum learning pillars of the program:

 Sample of Core Curriculum Subjects:

-- Opening to be a TP Healing Counsellor
+- Opening to becoming a TP Healing Counsellor

 - Deepening Theories of Energy Healing